tusen-ai/SST/README.md

 ## Main results

+**_All the results in this section are reproducible.
+We also find that some improvements can usually be obtained by replacing your pillar-based conv backbone with SST.
+So please let us know if you have trouble reproducing the results.
+Discussions are definitely welcome if you could not obtain satisfactory performances with SST in your projects._**

 #### Waymo Leaderboard

 |         |  #Sweeps | Veh_L1 | Ped_L1 | Cyc_L1  | Veh_L2 | Ped_L2 | Cyc_L2  |